Purification of Noisy Measurements and Faithful Distillation of Entanglement: Distilling Entanglement

 where $L_{\epsilon}^{(n,n)}$ denotes the lower bound of an initial fidelity over which entanglement can be distilled.
-An analytic expression on the lower bound is shown in Appendix B. We emphasize that two additional qubits in the purification of noisy measurements are sufficient for a practical purpose.
+We emphasize that one additional qubit for purification on each party applying entanglement distillation is sufficient for a practical purpose.

-{\it Distilling entanglement from pure states.} We next consider cases where two parties share pure states which are not maximally entangled.
-From the Schmidt decomposition, let us suppose that two parties share copies of a state in the following,